Bracket-Bot-Inc/flasher/README.md

 - Generate a unique hostname with format `bracketbot-XXX` (where XXX is a random 3-digit number)
 - Configure WiFi with your provided credentials
 - Update configuration files automatically during the copy process

+## Features

+- Downloads DietPi image for Orange Pi 5 Ultra
+- Flashes the image to your SD card
+- **Interactive WiFi setup** - prompts for SSID and password at runtime
+- **Unique hostname generation** - creates hostnames like `bracketbot-435` with random 3-digit suffix
+- Mounts the Linux filesystem to access the `/boot` directory
+- Automatically copies and updates configuration files
+- **Unified script** that automatically detects and supports both macOS and Linux
+- **Log viewer utility** for monitoring device logs after deployment

 ## Configuration Files